csc-training/summerschool/gpu/docs/01-introduction.md

 3. OpenMP with 64 threads
 4. GPU

-The serial part runs fastest, if we have less than $10^4$ elements.
+The serial part runs fastest, if we have less than $2000$ elements.

-Then we see the OpenMP version with 64 threads dominate, if the number of elements is between $10^4$ and $3 \times 10^7$.
+Then we see the OpenMP version with 64 threads dominate, if the number of elements is between $2000$ and $300 000$.

-Finally, once the problem size is larger than $3 \times 10^7$, the GPU version starts to dominate.
+Finally, once the problem size is larger than $300 000$, the GPU version starts to dominate.

-We can also see the GPU and OMP64 versions having a constant runtime, when the number of elements is $< 3 \times 10^7$, even if the problem size increases.
+We can also see the GPU and OMP64 versions having a roughly constant runtime, when the number of elements is $< 300 000$, even if the problem size increases.

 This indicates that the problem is too small to actually use all the available resources: scaling up the problem doesn't cost anything extra, because there are an abundance of free units for doing the work.